http://www.aaa.com:8080/web1

 Create a thread pool by using the

-create-threadpool
+create-threadpool subcommand.

 To avoid using a thread pool, or to use the built-in http-thread-pool